What are they and when are they worth it?

 - Better rain protection

-- Clear, sleek look
+- Clean, streamlined look

-- Easy packing of irregularly shaped luggage
+- Easy packing of irregular luggage

-Why are Rolltop Backpacks so popular?
+Why are rolltop backpacks so popular?

 - Weather protection: Rolltop models reduce rain penetration at the opening.

-Who particularly benefits from a Rolltop Backpack?
+Who benefits most from a rolltop backpack?

 Commuters & Cyclists